 A showy deciduous variety producing deep pink blooms with orange blotches, that emerge in late spring to early summer; creates an impressive border or low screen; absolutely must have well-drained, highly acidic and organic soil

 Weston's Parade Azalea is covered in stunning clusters of fragrant hot pink trumpet-shaped flowers with a orange blotch at the ends of the branches from late spring to early summer, which emerge from distinctive scarlet flower buds before the leaves.
-It has coppery-bronze-spotted forest green foliage throughout the season.
+It has coppery-bronze-spotted forest green foliage.
 The glossy narrow leaves turn outstanding shades of orange and coppery-bronze in the fall.
-The fruit is not ornamentally significant.

 Weston's Parade Azalea is an open multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.